 Well, I am furious over Obamacare.

-My my parents have become victims of Obamacare.
+My parents have become victims of Obamacare.

-They paid because of the subsidy of the premium, and he paid or he was paid more in the prior year.
+They paid, because of the subsidy of the premium, and he paid, or he was paid more in the prior year.

 And mind you, the Obamacare was never usable.

-They've had to be self-pay patient to every doctor because there is either no network or the doctor will not accept it.
+They've had to be self-paypatient to every doctor because there is either no network or the doctor will not accept it.

-Well, listen, it's the only thing I know is they've come to some agreement, and it was announced this weekend.
+Well, listen, the only thing I know is they've come to some agreement, and it was announced this weekend.

 If they want to shut it down, shut it down.

-Over funding the border wall, that's an eighty twenty issue, seventy thirty issue for Republicans, and the American people in the last election said that they want that border wall.
+And the American people in the last election said that they want that border wall.

 So I'm all for it.

-Let them shut the government down and they'll take the blame for it and they'll show that they're obstructionists, just like with Neil Gorsuch and every cabinet appointee of Donald Trump.
+Let them shut the government down, and they'll take the blame for it, and they'll show that they're obstructionists, just like with Neil Gorsuch and every cabinet appointee of Donald Trump.

 There's hardly a Democrat that will ever vote for Trump.